 NEMT services provide transportation to covered health care services for Members who have no other means of transportation.
-Such transportation includes rides to the doctor, dentist, hospital, pharmacy, and other places an individual receives Medicaid services.
+Such transportation includes rides to the doctor, dentist, hospital, pharmacy, and other places where an individual receives Medicaid services.
 NEMT services do NOT include ambulance trips.
-Driscoll Health Plan has partnered with SafeRide Health to provide transportation services for our membership.
+Driscoll Health Plan (DHP) has partnered with SafeRide Health to provide transportation services for our members.